 Many of the items in the earlier teen surveys were included in the 2016 national survey, with many of the earlier religion items included in the 2015 national survey.
 The 2016 survey was explicitly designed to provide a subsample that would permit approximate comparisons with the earlier national teen survey samples.

-These analyses have been carried out in detail in the forthcoming book, The Millennial Mosaic (Bibby, Thiessen, and Bailey, tentatively scheduled for release in 2019).
+These analyses have been carried out in detail in the forthcoming book, The Millennial Mosaic (Bibby, Thiessen, and Bailey, scheduled for release in the spring of 2019).

 In the mid-1980s, highly regarded Professor Kenneth Westhues of the University of Waterloo made the observation that "Bibby is assembling a national treasure.”
 Some 25 years later, his "prophecy" - based on only the first three adult surveys - has been borne out.

 It is important that people be able to tap into that treasure.
 And so, as they become available, the detailed codebooks providing all of the survey items and item by item results are being posted on this website, along with the raw data sets in SPSS-usable form.